allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

 * Creating a [leaderboard](#creating-an-experiment-leaderboard) that will update in real time with experiment performance, which can be shared and stored.
 * Sorting models by metrics - Models are associated with the experiments that created them.
-For each metric, use the last value, the minimal value, and / or the maximal value.
+For each metric, use the last value, the minimal value, and/or the maximal value.
 * Tracking hyperparameters - Track hyperparameters by adding them as columns, and applying filters and sorting.

 Changes are persistent (cached in the browser), and represented in the URL so customized settings can be saved in a browser